Who Qualifies as a First-Time Home Buyer? | Programs 2025

 Down payment assistance programs (DPAs)

-Down payment assistance programs (DPAs) offer help with your upfront costs, including the down payment and often closing costs, too.
-Requirements vary by program, but many accept first-time home buyers with low or moderate incomes.
+DPAs help with upfront costs like down payments and closing fees.
+Requirements vary, but many accept first-time buyers with low or moderate incomes.
+Types of down payment assistance include:

-• Home buying grant: Effectively a cash gift with no strings attached
+• Home buying grant: A cash gift with no repayment.

-There are more than 2,000 DPA programs across the U.S. And there’s bound to be at least one financial assistance program (probably several) available where you want to buy.
+There are over 2,000 DPA programs nationwide.
+At least one is likely available where you want to buy.

 Financial assistance options

 Some down payment assistance programs let you choose the level of help you need.
-For example, the Florida Housing Finance Corporation lets Floridians choose from:
+For example, the Florida Housing Finance Corporation lets residents choose from:

 1. Florida Assist: Borrow up to $7,500 at 0% APR with no monthly payments.
 Repay the whole loan amount in the event of “the sale, transfer, satisfaction of the first mortgage, refinancing of the property or until such a time the mortgagor ceases to occupy the property”